-Although the ramp-up in EV/PHEV sales is extremely ambitious, a review of recently announced targets by governments around the world suggests that all of the announced targets combined add up to an even more ambitious rampup through 2020, particularly for Europe (see Table 4 and Figures 6A and 6B).
+Although the ramp-up in EV/PHEV sales is extremely ambitious, a review of recently announced targets by governments around the world suggests that these combined targets add up to a similar ramp-up through 2020 (Table 4 and Figure 6).
 Additionally, most of these announcements considered were made in the past 12 months, demonstrating the high priority that developing and deploying EV/PHEV technology has on an international level.
-If all announced targets were achieved, about 2 million EVs/PHEVs would be sold by 2015 and about 4 million by 2020 (see Figure 6A).
-These figures are not far from IEA targets in Figure 5.
-However, if countries who announced pre-2020 targets are able to meet their national targets, and then sales continue to increase to 2020 at a consistent pace, annual EV/PHEV sales would reach a level of about 3 million by 2015 and 10 million by 2020 (Figure 6B).
-This is possible but would be very challenging and suggests that the rates of EV/PHEV sales growth might have to drop in some countries after meeting their initial targets.
+If all announced targets were achieved, about 1.5 million EVs/PHEVs would be sold by 2015 and about 7 million by 2020.
+These figures are not far from IEA BLUE Map targets in Figure 5.
+Thus at this time, the targets set by these countries are sufficient to put them on a BLUE Map trajectory, at least through 2020.
+The challenge will be achieving these ambitious targets..